Alice-space/noipy-bird/README.md

 # noipy-bird
-voice controled minigame for maxi dock like flappy bird.
+voice controlled minigame for maxi dock like flappy bird.